 Parenting in an Instagram Generation

 Scrolling through her nightly news feed of videos of impressive kids and amazing parents, mum-of-three and secondary school teacher Lavinia Ranjan would question her ability as a mother.
 Then, she realised how her self-doubt was showing up in her daughter.
-Here, her response to this realisation.
+This is her realisation.

 Like many of my generation, Facebook and Instagram are repositories of our memories.